Data Collection and Enrichment Methodology

 Final Merged Delivery

-907M records, 82 fields, 7 LEFT JOINs + priority logic
+907M records, 82 fields, all enrichment stages joined with field priority logic

-Machine Learning Enrichment (Model Garden)
+Machine Learning Enrichment

 Title Normalization